LukeNeedham/geo-names-kotlin/README.md

+# About

-This project encodes the data of: http://download.geonames.org/export/dump/countryInfo.txt into a Kotlin enum.
+This project encodes the country data from: http://download.geonames.org/export/dump/countryInfo.txt into a Kotlin enum.

+This enum can be used to access a range of information about various countries.

 This project has 2 parts:
 - The parser, which reads the original TSV file and writes the enum class: `WorldDataParser.kt`